 If you click through on the link you will be taken to a satirical news website, not a legitimate news outlet, which has a phoney news report claiming that Facebook will soon be charging its billion users for access.

 It’s nonsense of course.
 If it were in any way true, you would expect to see an announcement on Facebook’s official blog, or in the headlines of major online news outlets.

 Instead, the only site that appears to be reporting this “breaking news” is an outlet called nationalreport.net.

-The interesting thing in this fake article are the over 200 comments of Facebook’s users screaming at the scandal, and some put on their calendar to delete their Facebook account the 31st of October 2014.
+The interesting thing in this fake article is the over 200 comments of Facebook users screaming at the scandal, and some put on their calendars to delete their Facebook account on the 31st of October 2014.

 It’s a dirty trick, but it’s been done before – and it will happen again and again until internet users wise up and think before they share a link.

 The truth is that Facebook doesn’t need to charge you.
 It makes more than enough money from advertisers, without needing to charge its 1,000,000,000+ users.